rjarun8235/insight-document-lens/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Create a .env file with your Claude API key
+echo "VITE_ANTHROPIC_API_KEY=your-api-key" > .env

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```